pedroCollogno/satisfied/README.md

 - [ ] Complete buildings list for Production / Power / Logistics related buildings
 - [ ] Scroll bar in side panel
 - [ ] Keybindings displayed somewhere (status bar or popup)
-- [x] Logs/crash reports (logging is mostly done in the console, need to add log file ? crash report)
+- [x] Logs/crash reports (logging is mostly done in the console, need to )
 - [ ] Free text box tool

 ### Other goals

 A list of features that may or may not happen in the future.

+- [ ] Foundations: add foundations & foundation mode
 - [ ] Reasonable performances (~30fps and low GPU usage for < 1000 buildings on screen)
     - [ ] Maybe use a render texture for all buildings ?
 - [ ] Add / remove to selection